 Finally, thank you to Melissa for sharing this recipe with me and to Mari for making the cupcakes with me!
 I really loved this recipe (they just keep on getting better!).
 The garnish with a slice of lime and a sprig of mint was a nice addition and gave the cupcakes some nice color.
 It was especially nice with the actual mojitos to accompany the cupcakes.
 Not a bad way to kick off summer, if you ask me!

 In honor of St. Patrick’s Day, we decided to make Irish Car Bomb cupcakes from Brown Eyed Baker.
 The delightful treats consisted of a Guinness chocolate cake, Bailey’s vanilla whipped cream, and filled with an Irish whiskey chocolate ganache.
 Thank you Kelsey (Champagne Tuesdays) and Denise for joining!
 As complicated as the recipe was, it was delicious.
-We added a bit more whiskey and Bailey’s than the recipe called for.
-As a result, the recipe was a bit watery, and we had to add flour to thicken the frosting and the ganache.
 When making it, I would definitely recommend to have lots of counter space for the number of pans/plates that were required.

 Guinness chocolate cake